AISaturdays/Neural_style_transfer/README.md

 When this content-loss is minimized, it means that the mixed-image has feature activation in the given layers that are very similar to the activation of the content-image.

 ### Style representation and loss:
-If the feature map is a matrix F, then each entry in the Gram matrix G can be given by: </br>
+If the feature map is a matrix F, then each entry is in the Gram matrix G  </br>

 The loss function for style is quite similar to out content loss, except that we calculate the Mean Squared Error for the Gram-matrices instead of the raw tensor-outputs from the layers.  </br>